-By creating a hospitable environment in the gut for your host-microbiota by eliminating toxicity.
+Creating a hospitable environment in the gut for your host-microbiota and eliminating toxicity.
 Microbiota toxins are antibiotics, alcohol, anti-inflammatory drugs, excess sugar, and artificial sweeteners.

-Also, keto constipation can be prevented by consuming the correct ratio of vitamins, minerals, micronutrients, trace elements, water, prebiotics, probiotics, and fiber.
+Also, keto constipation can be prevented by consuming the correct ratio of probiotic bacteria, prebiotic oligosaccharides, vitamins, minerals, micronutrients, trace elements, water, and fiber.

-I briefly touch on keto constipation in my Keto Diet Plan for Beginners resource.
-However, the issue has come up so often I felt compelled to provide this complete solution to keto constipation.
+I briefly touched on keto constipation in my Keto Diet Tips for Beginners resource.
+However, this issue has come up so often I felt compelled to provide this complete solution to keto constipation.

 So we just aren’t creating as much waste as before and probably won’t have as frequent of bowel movements as what we are used to.